garrytrinder/dotnet-csharp-graphdocs/README.md

 ### 4. Start Dev Proxy and simulate webhook notification

+- Open a command prompt and change the working directory to the project directory
-- Open a terminal, run `devproxy` to start Dev Proxy which will mock responses from Microsoft 365 and simulate the custom API
+- Run `devproxy` to start Dev Proxy which will mock responses from Microsoft 365 and simulate the custom API
 - Press <kbd>w</kbd> to simulate a webhook notification from Microsoft 365 to simulate the setup process which includes:
   - creating an external connection
   - provisioning the schema